 I think we’ve beat that topic to death.
-It’s pretty safe to say in 2018 that 4 gigs of RAM is the practical minimum for running Windows, and that’s been the case for a couple of years at least.
-With 4 gigs you can go crazy on the number of web pages you have open at once and not run out of memory.
+It’s pretty safe to say in 2020 that 4 gigs of RAM is the practical minimum for running Windows, and that’s been the case for a couple of years at least.
+With 4 gigs you can have a few web pages you have open at once and not run out of memory.
 You can have a couple of applications open and the computer won’t necessarily bog down, depending on how large and complex your documents are.

 8 gigs: The sweet spot

 Most games recommend at least 8 gigabytes of memory, and I’ve found that Windows is a lot happier with 8 gigabytes than it is with 4.
 I’m writing this on a machine with 8 gigs of memory.
 I have several dozen browser tabs open at the moment.
 I’m not exaggerating.
 I also have three spreadsheets open and earlier today I opened a fourth for a few minutes.
 I have one word processor document open, and three Explorer windows, Windows Media Player so I can listen to music, and a couple of notepad windows and a calculator window open.